-With the multiple channel watch advantage, the radio is good for traveling, mobile home use, camping, hiking or other outdoor activities by setting the radio to 7-Channel watch and All County option, working as travel mode.
-Besides that, it is also useful for residential or business users in the border between two NOAA transmitters or in fringe area covered by a few transmitters.
+With the multiple channel watch advantage, the radio is good for traveling, mobile home / RV, camping, hiking or other outdoor activities by setting the radio to 7-Channel watch and All County option (travel mode) to detect SAME alert signals around your location.
+Besides that, it is also useful for residential, business or other interested parties located in the border between two NOAA transmitters or in fringe area covered by a few transmitters.
 Upon receipt of alert, the radio will display the alert message along with the effective time and receiving channel alternatively, and register

 the alert to the event memory with Date/Time historically.